Roboy/RoboyVR/00_sphinx_documentation/documentation/ScopeContext/1_conventions.rst

 **However**, in some cases it does make sense do deviate from this structure.

-1. Delete empty regions!
+**1. Delete empty regions!**

 It is okay to have empty regions if you plan on filling this region in the near future (READ: in the next seven days).
 But to avoid whitespace code remove empty regions.

-2. Add extra regions!
+**2. Add extra regions!**

 If you have a lot of variables of functions which are bundled together through some kind of logic then it may be beneficial for the readability to structure them in a seperate region, e.g. variables which are private but are marked with **[SerializeField]** so you can adjust them in the editor and are only used once then you can create a region **EDITOR_VARIABLES**.

-3. Delete regions in small classes!
+**3. Delete regions in small classes!**

 If you have a class with only two or three small functions/ variables then just write the code without the regions at all.

-4. Use your brain!
+**4. Use your brain!**

-As we are not the masterminds of the universe there are a ton of other cases where it does make more sense to use your **own* region logic.
+As we are not the masterminds of the universe there are a ton of other cases where it does make more sense to use your **own** region logic.
 Feel free to extend/ adjust this list if you have a better approach.

 **Region Content**

 What goes where should be obvious.
-In the UNTIY_MONOBEHAVIOUR_METHODS region write your code in the same order as the unity functions are called, meanining:
+In the UNTIY_MONOBEHAVIOUR_METHODS region write your code in the same order as the unity functions are called, meaning:

 ..  code-block:: c#